 +52 (55) 5202-0405

-He has represented natural gas distribution companies since 1995.
-Since 2000, he has advised independent power production companies, cogeneration plants and renewable energy projects in more than 12 different states in Mexico and Central America.
-He represents more than 5000 MW of installed or developing capacity.
-For the last 14 years he has advised Pemex on strategic alliances for matters regarding gas pipelines and storage terminals.
+He has represented natural gas distribution companies since 1995 in Mexico.
+Since 2000, he has advised independent power production companies, cogeneration plants and renewable energy projects in Mexico and Central America.
+He represents more than 6000 MW of installed capacity.
+For the last 14 years he has advised Pemex on strategic alliances for matters regarding gas, refined products and crude pipelines and storage terminals.
 Under his leadership more than 5500 km of rights of way for strategic projects have been released.
-He represents more than 2500 gas stations.
+He represents more than 1000 gas stations.
 He represents 16 E&P blocks.
-Mr. Rodriguez and his team recently worked with Pemex to obtain the permits and regulated tariffs for 8 transportation systems of oil, petroliferous and petrochemicals, as well as those of 77 petrochemical and oil product storage facilities.
+Mr. Rodriguez and RDA’s attorneys and economists advised Pemex Logistica to obtain the permits and regulated tariffs for 8 transportation systems of oil, petroliferous and petrochemicals, as well as those of 87

 He has actively consulted on the processes for creating legal systems that are applicable to the energy field such as: the Hydrocarbons Law; Regulation of Activities to which Title III of the Hydrocarbons Law refers; the Energy Regulatory Commission Law; Natural Gas Regulations; Liquefied Petroleum Gas Regulations, and Guidelines on natural gas and liquid petroleum gas, etc. He has also successfully advised various industry associations on regulatory issues.

-He has led numerous projects considered strategic and "first of it kind" such as the first SWAP operation of natural gas in Mexico; the first private transmission pipeline for liquefied petroleum gas; the development of the legal and financial strategy for the first private pipeline in Mexico for the transmission of petrochemicals between processing centers; the first cross-border wet gas export pipeline to the United States of America; the development of the strategy for legal, contractual and regulatory projects of strategic importance to Mexico such as the "Los Ramones" natural gas transmission system in its three stages; the storage terminal for liquefied petroleum gas in Zapotlanejo; among many other projects of national and international importance.
+in Mexico; the legal strategy for the first private naphtha splitter plant in the country, the first private transmission pipeline for liquefied petroleum gas; the development of the legal and financial strategy for the first private pipeline in Mexico for the transmission of petrochemicals between processing centers; the first cross-border wet gas export pipeline to the United States of America; the development of the strategy for legal, contractual and regulatory projects of strategic importance to Mexico such as the "Los Ramones" natural gas transmission system in its three stages; the storage terminal for liquefied petroleum gas in Zapotlanejo; among many other projects of national and international importance.